-1. EARTH
+I. EARTH

 - i.
 Erosion control measures must be in place prior to any clearing, grading, or construction.
 These control measures must be effective to prevent storm water runoff from carrying soil and other pollutants into surface water or storm drains that lead to waters of the state.
 Sand, silt, clay particles, and soil will damage aquatic habitat and are considered to be pollutants that must be controlled with temporary erosion control measures, consistent with Puyallup Municipal Code (PMC) 21.14, Clearing, Filling and Grading, in addition to any and all permits required by other agencies.
 Any discharge of sediment-laden runoff or other pollutants to waters of the state is in violation of Chapter 90.48 RCW, Water Pollution Control, and WAC 173-201A, Water Quality Standards for Surface Waters of the State of Washington, and is subject to enforcement action. - ii.
 Based on the project geotechnical report, where available, and a review of available topography, LIDAR, mapped soils (NRCS) and geohazard area data (GIS), impacts to geologic hazard areas have not been identified.

-iii.
-Temporary erosion, sedimentation and construction dust control BMPs will be applied in accordance with City of Puyallup city standard section 500 - Grading, Erosion and Sedimentation Control and all engineering Best Management Practices (BMPs), in accordance with City Engineer approval.
+Project file contains preliminary geotechnical report(s) reviewed and analyzed in the land use review process. - iii.
+Temporary erosion, sedimentation and construction dust control BMPs will be applied in accordance with City of Puyallup city standard section 500 Grading, Erosion and Sedimentation Control and all engineering Best Management Practices (BMPs), in accordance with City Engineer approval.